opentensor/developer-docs/docs/yuma-consensus.md

 $$

 :::tip note
 Kappa is a configurable hyperparameter with default: $\kappa = 0.5$.

+This means that if *least* generous half (0.5) of the validators (with each validator measured by stake, not 1 per validator) set weights for a given miner to no more than x, then the weights of the other, more generous, half of the validators for that miner are going to be clipped down to x.
+'Generous' here refers to giving a high weight to the miner in question.
 :::

 ## Miner emissions